Began at Findlay: August 1, 1998

 |

-During his time at Findlay, Colchagoff has won seven GLIAC South Division titles and has coached 29 first team all-conference players and 36 second team all-league athletes.
-He has also seen 14 players earn All-American honors and another 33 capture all-region accolades.
+During his time at Findlay, Colchagoff has won 1 G-MAC title (2024), seven GLIAC South Division titles and has coached 40 first team all-conference selections and 43 second team all-league selections.
+He has also seen 11 players earn All-American honors and another 23 capture all-region accolades.

 Colchagoff led the Oilers to their first 20-win season since the 2006 campaign by going 20-12 during the 2013 season as the team qualified for the GLIAC Tournament for the second consecutive season.
 The 2013 campaign followed a record of 14-17 in 2012.
 The Oilers reached the GLIAC Tournament in 2012, the first time they had done so since 2007.